sepsilva/devops-23-24-PSM-1231869/CA4/Part2/readme.md

 We can check that it runs by going to http://localhost:8082 and seeing the console

 Part 2 - Creating application container
-Create a new [Dockerfile](Dockerfile) that copies the jar file from the target folder and runs it.
+Create a new [Dockerfile](DockerfileApp) that copies the jar file from the target folder and runs it.
+Use as base what was done in CA3/Part2

+We build with
+docker build -t app -f DockerfileApp . docker run -d -p 8080:8080 app

+Obviously we get a connection error, because the application is trying to connect to a database that doesn't exist in or in its network.